umachkaalex/kaggle-medium-competition/README.txt

-This is the solution for this Kaggle competition: https://www.kaggle.com/c/how-good-is-your-medium-article
+This is the solution for this Kaggle competition (Top-30 - Alexandr Laskorunsky): https://www.kaggle.com/c/how-good-is-your-medium-article

 It's in private mode, because the competition is still running.